homieiot/homie-esp8266/docs/advanced-usage/events.md

     case HomieEventType::OTA_STARTED:
       // Do whatever you want when OTA is started break;
+    case HomieEventType::OTA_PROGRESS:
+      // Do whatever you want when OTA is in progress

+      // You can use event.sizeDone and event.sizeTotal
+      break;
     case HomieEventType::OTA_FAILED:
       // Do whatever you want when OTA is failed break;